squ1rrel-ctf/squ1rrel.dev/about/index.md

 ### Want to participate?

-The club operates on an invite-only basis.
-If you're interested and willing to put in the time on weekends to participate, seek out a current member to learn more :) If you're a Vanderbilt student, you can also reach out to us on [Anchor Link](https://anchorlink.vanderbilt.edu/organization/vandyctf)!
+Feel free to [Join](https://discord.gg/TZVTtv7wdb) our discord server and look out for announcements about our upcoming meetings.
+We typically meet once a week with CTF competitions every other week and workshops, speaker events, and fun get togethers in between.
+If you're a Vanderbilt student, you can also reach out to us on [Anchor Link](https://anchorlink.vanderbilt.edu/organization/vandyctf)!

 We're not looking for previous experience with CTFs -- just a willingness to put in the time to learn.
 By regularly participating in CTFs with the team, you'll pick up a lot of what goes into solving challenges (while having fun in the process!).